SergioGDev/document-searcher/README.md

     - `src/components/forms/SelectBase.tsx`: It's a text field that find equalities in the document list.

 Like we said before, we've used the *store* to manage de *filterObject*.
 Each time a filter input change, the *filterObject* will be updated.
 When this happens, the *documentList* will be updated using the filters.

+### Deploy on Netlify
+The app is deployed on the site: [https://document-search-sgarciah.netlify.app/].

+It's linked to this repository and when I push my changes they are automatically deployed to the Netlify environment.